top of page

 Language and taxonomy

 I worked primarily with clinical and legal stakeholders to develop a controlled vocabulary that reflects clinical accuracy without overwhelming or alienating users.
-This ensured the words we use are inclusive, accessible, and aligned with user mental models.
+This ensured the words we used were:

 Working closely with members of our legal team also helped us to stay compliant with ever-evolving HIPAA and other regulations for telehealth treatment.